 The tech field is relatively new.
 It’s newer than many businesses, and because of this, we’re still figuring out exactly what everyone should be doing.
 Creating teams in this field is a complex task, as the team often has a limited number of members, and each team is almost always specialized towards a goal or product.

-Because of this, there are many loose job titles for the people in the field, and one title can mean different things across the industry.
+Because of this, there are many loose job titles for tech professionals, and one title can mean different job descriptions across the industry.
 It’s a lot like saying you’re a lawyer—you could be a public interest lawyer, an entertainment lawyer, or even a toxic tort lawyer.
 The same is true for anyone in the software development field.

 Computer programmers write code.
 They type the lines of code that comprise software, operating systems, and other computer programs.
 Some people use the terms, ‘coding’ and ‘programming’ interchangeably.
 Technically, coding is just the act of writing code—programming often focuses on the entire project, not just pieces of it.

 The term ‘programming’ can be a general term or specific description.
 Generally speaking, all programmers are coders—they write code to create a functional software program.
 In most cases, coding is part of a programming job, but a lot more goes into it.
 Nonetheless, some companies hire programmers only for coding tasks, and vice-versa.
 Programmers working with large teams tend to specialize in certain tasks.